GioF71/minidlna-docker/README.md

 MINIDLNA_MODEL_NAME|Model name the server reports to clients MINIDLNA_MODEL_NUMBER|Model number the server reports to clients.
 Defaults to the version number of minidlna.
-MINIDLNA_ENABLE_INOTIFY|Automatic discovery of new files in the media_dir directory MINIDLNA_STRICT_DLNA|Strictly adhere to DLNA standards MINIDLNA_ROOT_CONTAINER|Possible values are `.` (Default), `B` (Browse), `M` (Music), `V` (Vidoes), `P` (Pictures) MINIDLNA_FORCE_SORT_CRITERIA|Always set SortCriteria to this value, regardless of the SortCriteria passed by the client e.g. force_sort_criteria=+upnp:class,+upnp:originalTrackNumber,+dc:title
+MINIDLNA_ENABLE_INOTIFY|Automatic discovery of new files in the media_dir directory MINIDLNA_NOTIFY_INTERVAL|Set the notify interval, in seconds.
+The default is 895 seconds.
+MINIDLNA_STRICT_DLNA|Strictly adhere to DLNA standards MINIDLNA_ROOT_CONTAINER|Possible values are `.` (Default), `B` (Browse), `M` (Music), `V` (Vidoes), `P` (Pictures) MINIDLNA_FORCE_SORT_CRITERIA|Always set SortCriteria to this value, regardless of the SortCriteria passed by the client e.g. force_sort_criteria=+upnp:class,+upnp:originalTrackNumber,+dc:title